zbhavyai/fedora-setup/README.md

 # Fedora Workstation Setup

-This guide provides an overview of setting up a development environment on a new [Fedora Workstation](https://fedoraproject.org/workstation/).
-Certain aspects of this guide are automated for convenience.
+Welcome to the guide for setting up a development environment on a new [Fedora Workstation](https://fedoraproject.org/workstation/).
+This guide aims to streamline the setup process, automating certain tasks for my own convenience.

 ## What's automated

-- Package installation and removal via `dnf`
+- Package installation and removal using `dnf`
+- Font management, including installation and removal
 - Installation of Flatpak applications
+- Tweak to ignore lid switch behavior
-- Configuration of `.bashrc`
+- Configuration of essential files:
+  - `.bashrc`
-- Configuration of `.gitconfig`
+  - `.gitconfig`
-- Configuration of `.vimrc`
+  - `.vimrc`
-- Customization of Gnome Terminal
+- Customization options for the Gnome Terminal
-- SSH configuration
+- SSH configuration for seamless remote access
+- Installation of VS Code extensions

+## What's not automated

+Certain software packages or configurations tailored to specific needs won't be automatically set up.
+This includes software that isn't universally required or configurations that demand manual intervention.

 ## How to use

-Just run the [setup.sh](setup.sh) script.
-It will ask for password as some commands require `sudo` privileges.
+To begin the setup process, simply execute the [setup.sh](setup.sh) script.
+You may be prompted to enter your password, as some commands require `sudo` privileges.

 ```shell
 ./setup.sh